-6.7 General objectives
+General objectives

-Main purpose of the national reports was to collect and present good practices that contribute to better port management and higher quality management/administration/operational services.
-Presented tools and practices should result customer satisfaction which might bring bigger traffic, modal shift to IWT, higher volume in annual turnover.
+The purpose of this synthetizing report is not to present well-developed port management models per se, but to present such techniques, solutions that are contributing to more efficient port management models.
 Contributing DAPhNE partner countries have mapped elements of management models that are already tried out, applied and possibly continuously practiced improving their ports' efficiency.